 A new option for relief.

 SphenoCath is a simple device that directs anesthetic in the nasal cavity to the sphenopalatine ganglion, which is a collection of nerve cells located just under the tissue lining the back of the nose.
 Sphenopalatine Ganglion Block (SPG Block) is a quick outpatient procedure that does not involve painful needles; instead, one of our experienced vascular and interventional radiologists uses fluoroscopic guidance to place the small curved catheter.
 It’s proven to provide immediate relief for migraines that in some cases lasts weeks to months.
 This treatment can also help some patients with cluster headaches and other types of facial pain.
-Call Eastern Radiologists Vascular and Interventional Radiology to schedule your consultation.
+Call Eastern Radiologists Interventional Radiology to schedule your consultation.

 Frequently Asked Questions